 // { a: 3, b: 2 }

-In the examples above, you can mostly make do with the standard JS tools' it's only more convenient to use third-party solutions in certain situations.
-This is the same in real code, especially if you consider React's recommendations and keep the state as flat as possible.
-But in some situations, the data that needs to be changed isn't on the surface, but deep within the structures.
-Unfortunately, in these situations, normal JS code will be bloated.
-And here you can't do without additional libraries.
+In the examples above, you can mostly make do with the standard JavaScript tools' it's only more convenient to use third-party solutions in certain situations.
+It is the same in real projects, especially if you consider React's recommendations and keep the state as flat as possible.

 import update from 'immutability-helper';